 From red alder and black cottonwood to salmonberry and lady fern, Taylor Mountain features a mosaic of forest stands and wetland areas.
 The park’s 75 wetlands provide high quality habitat for fish and wildlife and important flood storage capacity.
 Taylor Mountain Forest is also home to two major tributaries of Issaquah Creek, Holder Creek and Carey Creek, which provide more than five miles of spawning and rearing habitat for salmon.

-The 1822-acre site is a working forest that King County manages to conserve, protect and restore the health of the area's ecosystems and to demonstrate environmentally sound forest management.
+Taylor Mountain is a working forest that King County manages to conserve, protect and restore the health of the area's ecosystems and to demonstrate environmentally sound forest management.
 Taylor Mountain Forest is also popular for its trails and recreational opportunities.

 Trail length: 33 trails - approx 10 miles; Approx 10 miles of forest service roads